NicolasMurphy/songseeker-beta/journal.md

 # 7/21

     Goals:
-        - URGENT: Game freezes when trying to fetch tracks when localStorage has played all tracks.
-New Version only.
         - Start game button enter keyboard click
         - Remove songs that are not unique/old enough to be recognizable as from that country
         - Hints table